Tuesday, March 24, 2015

 Portrait of Jules Vallès by Courbet, 1861

-The officer invites him for a drink in a neighboring café, and to maintain his alibi Valles shares a bottle of champagne.
+An officer says there are no wounded because they take no prisoners, but that he can remove the pestilential corpses.
+He officer invites Vallès for a drink in a neighboring café, who to maintain his alibi shares a bottle of champagne.

 # # #

 A Day in the Luxembourg Military Court, the first "Red Notebook (Memories of the Commune)."
-Unfortunately, there is no translation of this classic.
-I have shortened the 30-page account, leaving out the friend who was with Vuillaume and a second policeman.
+There is no translation of this classic.
+I have shortened the 30-page account, omitting the hours at the military court, the friend who accompanied Vuillaume and a second policeman.

-In front of the Luxembourg palace (the Senate) Vuillaume is arbitrarily arrested and by a slip of the tongue calls the policeman "citizen."
+Vuillaume is arbitrarily arrested in front of the Luxembourg palace (now the Senate) and by a slip of the tongue calls the policeman "citizen."
 That makes him a Communard and he is sent to the line of those waiting to be shot:

 He is young and well dressed: An officer of about his age notices him and says, "I will claim that you're my cousin."
-He persuades the policeman to let Vuillaume go.
-They all walk out of the Luxembourg together.
+He persuades the policeman to let Vuillaume go and they all walk out of the Luxembourg together.

-That man who surely had led to the military court, to the slaughterhouse, hundreds of strangers, with never a question to his conscience, was pitying, almost crying at the fate of two young men whom he did not know from Adam and Eve, relatives, or so he thought, of a sergeant whose name he did not even know.
+That man who surely had led hundreds of strangers to the military court, to the slaughterhouse, with never a question, was pitying, almost crying at the fate of two young men whom he did not know from Adam and Eve, relatives, or so he thought, of a sergeant whose name he did not know either.

 And, busy, wiping his mustache, he rushed off...

 He held out his hand...
-That handshake, it still makes me shudder.
+That handshake still makes me shudder.

 • Vuillaume invites the officer for déjeuner